 - BFS: The Ether Liners fight using demonic swords emanated from their own bodies.
 The Slash Emperor wielded by Ado Edem is absurdly huge.◊ Incidentally, see that ravine in the picture?
 The Slash Emperor did that.

 - Bittersweet Ending: The final vignette sees the city evacuated, and Godo leaving his home for the last time, to battle against the approaching Type-Saturn.
 V/V remains in the city, to ensure that her body doesn't reawaken and set its angel-like spores upon everyone.
 The glossary reveals that Godo dies in averting Type-Saturn's descent, while Ado Edem kills Type-Saturn.
 However, there are other Ultimate Ones still waiting to descend onto the Earth.

-- Dark and Troubled Past: Godo's entire family was annihilated along with the Western Continent by Type Jupiter.
+- Dark and Troubled Past: Godo's entire family was annihilated, along with the Western Continent, by Type Jupiter.
 This led to him taking up shooting things for a living, until he uncovered a strange weapon known as the Black Barrel.

 - Did You Just Punch Out Cthulhu?: They don't call him the Gun God for nothing.
 His gun kills gods.
 It's designed for killing gods, because its power is proportionate to the density of Grain in its target.
 Godo, as the last man on Earth, is the only one who can use his Black Barrel safely.
 Then there is Ado Edem, strongest of the Ether Liners, who slew Type Jupiter with his demonic sword, the Slash Emperor.

 - Eldritch Abomination: The Aristoteles.
-Type-Venus is a Humanoid Abomination.
+Type-Venus is an Angelic Abomination.

 - Fantastic Racism: Implied to be the reason behind the war between the A-Rays and Humans (who are eventually replaced by Liners).

-- Half-Human Hybrid: A-rays, humans engineered to cross with other species, like tigers and bears and oh my.
+- Half-Human Hybrid: A-rays, humans engineered to cross with other species, like lions, and tigers, and bears, oh my.
 Liners are just as engineered, being merely a subset of A-ray that happens to look more human.
 Both are designed to survive in the harsh world of Over Count 1999, to breathe the toxic, Grain-infused air and to eat food concentrated to levels that are toxic to normal human beings.

 - Kaiju: Technically, this is what the Aristoteles are: bizarre giant monsters that appear out of nowhere to destroy all civilization.

 - Last of His Kind: Godo is the last human in the world, possessing none of the special abilities that the evolved peoples have.
 Even the Liners are a subspecies of the A-rays, which merely happen to look the most human.
 Godo's death against Type-Saturn marks the end of the original human race in the Land of Steel.